OF CUMBERLAND CID

 Plans and studies for the Cumberland CID represent a long-term vision for our community, including infrastructure improvements, transportation, enhanced green spaces like pocket parks and multi-use trails.
 The CID also partners with Georgia and Cobb Departments of Transportation on many projects to assess the current transportation and land use environment to determine options for future enhancements.

 Blueprint Cumberland 3.0

-About Blueprint Cumberland 3.0: The CID is in the process of updating its Blueprint Cumberland Master Plan.
-Blueprint Cumberland 3.0 will be an evolution of the previous two Blueprint Cumberland plans, which help position the area into one of the Southeast’s most dynamic business centers.
-Blueprint Cumberland 3.0 will help set the vision for the Cumberland District and will include a list of projects to achieve this vision in the next 15 years and beyond.MORE DETAILS
+The CID has updated its Blueprint Cumberland Master Plan with Blueprint Cumberland 3.0; an evolution of the previous two Blueprint Cumberland plans which position the area into one of the Southeast’s most dynamic business centers.
+Blueprint Cumberland 3.0 sets the vision for the Cumberland District and includes a list of projects to achieve this vision.MORE DETAILS

 Cumberland Bicycle Connectivity Implementation Plan Executive Summary

 The Cumberland Bicycle Plan establishes a bicycle framework that will help the Cumberland CID remain competitive in the region.
 This 60-mile framework will create safe, connected and beautiful environments for pedestrians, cyclist, and multi-modal users in the district.
 The goal of the bicycle plan is to enhance the area’s quality of life and help continue to attract commercial and residential investment into the area.

 This document served as an update to the five-year action plan outlined in Blueprint Cumberland II and provided a new five-year action plan for 2012 – 2017.
 It provided an evaluation of the status of Blueprint Cumberland II, with an implementation plan inclusive of a new five-year action plan.